Economy of China: Hydroelectric resources

 China has an abundant potential for hydroelectric power production due to its considerable river network and mountainous terrain.
 Most of the total hydroelectric capacity is situated in the southwest of the country, where coal supplies are poor but demand for energy is rising swiftly.
 The potential in the northeast is fairly small, but it was there that the first hydroelectric stations were built – by the Japanese during its occupation of Manchuria.

-Thirteen years in construction at a cost of $24billion, the immense Three Gorges Dam across the Yangtze River was essentially completed in 2006 and produced more than 100TWh of energy in 2018.

 Coal

 China is well endowed with mineral resources, the most important of which is coal.
 China's mineral resources include large reserves of coal and iron ore, plus adequate to abundant supplies of nearly all other industrial minerals.
-Although coal deposits are widely scattered (some coal is found in every province), most of the total is located in the northern part of the country.
+Although coal deposits are widely scattered (some types of coal is found in every province), most of the total is located in the northern part of the country.
 The province of Shanxi, in fact, is thought to contain about half of the total; other important coal-bearing provinces include Heilongjiang, Liaoning, Jilin, Hebei, and Shandong.
 Apart from these northern provinces, significant quantities of coal are present in Sichuan, and there are some deposits of importance in Guangdong, Guangxi, Yunnan, and Guizhou.
 A large part of the country's reserves consists of good bituminous coal, but there are also large deposits of lignite.
-Anthracite is present in several places (especially Liaoning, Guizhou, and Henan), but overall it is not very significant.
+Anthracite is present in several places (especially Liaoning, Guizhou, and Henan), but overall, it is not very significant.

 To ensure a more even distribution of coal supplies and to reduce the strain on the less than adequate transportation network, the authorities pressed for the development of a large number of small, locally run mines throughout the country.
 This campaign was energetically pursued after the 1960s, with the result that thousands of small pits have been established, and they produce more than half the country's coal.
 This output, however, is typically expensive and is used for local consumption.
 It has also led to a less than stringent implementation of safety measures in these unregulated mines, which cause several thousands of deaths each year.

-Coal makes up the bulk of China's energy consumption (70% in 2005, 55% in 2021), and China is the largest producer and consumer of coal in the world.
+Coal makes up the bulk of China's energy consumption (55% in 2021), and China is the largest producer and consumer of coal in the world.
 As China's economy continues to grow, China's coal demand is projected to rise significantly.
 Although coal's share of China's overall energy consumption will decrease, coal consumption will continue to rise in absolute terms.
 China's continued and increasing reliance on coal as a power source has contributed significantly to putting China on the path to becoming the world's largest emitter of acid rain-causing sulfur dioxide and greenhouse gases, including carbon dioxide.

-As of 2015, falling coal prices resulted in layoffs at coal mines in the northeast.